Postings with tag: remembrance

 This is a short story I wrote when a family friend passed away a few months back.
 I wrote it when she passed away, but never overcame my shyness to publish it.
 However, this is the story, and it is called "Forever Gone, Not Forgotten".

+There is a reason you don't forget things, you can't help but remember them.
+Memories.
 In class the past few weeks I've been writing poems as I think of lines to start with, I'll post all of them.

 I was angry with somebody.
 This person, who believed it was okay to put down others because he disagreed with their views, needed some reason put into his head.
 He has so much knowledge, so much education, but it's worth nothing with a personality like that.
 Knowledge is nothing without…